 A large number of abbreviations and acronyms appear on a SDS.
-Some of these, which are commonly used, include the following CAS #: This is the Chemical Abstract Service Number that uniquely identifies each constituent.
-HAZARDOUS MATERI EXPOSURE LIMITS IN AIR:
+Some of these, which are commonly used, include the following: CAS #.
+This is the Chemical Abstract Service Number that uniquely identifies each constituent.
+Irritation: Not appropriate.
+Do not r

+EXPOSURE LIMITS IN AIR: